marcusnerdicus/REDAGraphDocs/Reports/report-categories.md

 ## Report Categories

 Report Categories provide a reference for what data may be included in a Report Type and the associated Report's output.
+The Report Category also determines what Report Criteria will be available for data filtering.
+For example, most Report Types falling under the All Areas Category do not provide Area level filtering in Report Criteria.

 Report Categories include: